cryptpad/chainpad/readme.md

 Issues: http://jira.xwiki.org/browse/RTCHAINPAD

+License: GNU AGPLv3.0 or at your option, any later version.

 ## Getting Started

 To embed ChainPad in your web application, it is recommended that you use the contained node.js